frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/program-enrollment-tool.md

 ![Student Enrollment Tool](/docs/assets/img/education/setup/education-student-tool-5.png)

-* If the student list is fetched from the existing Program Enrollment, you will be asked to enter the details of the new Program like, Program Name, Academic Year, Academic Term and New Student Batch.
+* If the student list is fetched from the existing Program Enrollment, you will be asked to enter the details of the new Program like Program Name, Academic Year, Academic Term and New Student Batch.

 ![Student Enrollment Tool](/docs/assets/img/education/education-student-tool-6.png)